00labs/huma-monorepo/doc/Huma Protocol Spec V1.md

 #### 4.7.1 Underwriting Decision

 EA takes the borrowers’ income portfolio, credit history, and other factors to decide if to approve a credit line, the credit limit to be approved and the interest rate for the credit line.

+While we believe the majority of decisions are going to be fully automated, for sophisticated lending cases, EAs can be configured to work in hybrid mode, requiring human supervision to do the final approval.

 In v2, the performance of each EA, including approval rate and risk loss rate, will be available for the Pool Owner to review.